nodejs/corepack/README.md

 This command will detect where Corepack is installed and will create shims next to it for each of the specified package managers (or all of them if the command is called without parameters).
-Note that the npm shims will not be installed unless explicitly requested, as npm is currently distributed with Node.js through other means.
+Note that the npm shims will not be installed, as npm is directly installed with Node.js.

 If the file system where the `corepack` binary is located is read-only, this command will fail.
 A workaround is to add the binaries as alias in your